How IT Pros use Ansible

 └── templates

-• group_vars: variables that will be available for specific hosts groups defined inside the hosts inventories
+• group_vars: variables that will be available for specific machine's groups defined inside machines inventory files

 • handlers: contains tasks that can be run after specific changes...
 Ex: reload an HTTP server when a specific configuration file has changed

-• hosts: servers inventory (IP adresses, domain names, aliases...)
+• hosts: machines inventory (IP adresses, domain names, aliases...)

 • roles: another Ansible project that can be reused to easily accomplish specific tasks

-• tasks: organized tasks files containing actions we want to perform on the inventory machines
+• tasks: organized tasks files containing actions we want to perform on machines defined inside the machines inventory files

-• templates: Jinja2 templated files... apps, middlewares configuration files containing Ansible variables that will be dynamically replaced during deployment on servers
+• templates: applications and middlewares configuration files containing Ansible variables that will be dynamically replaced during deployment on machines.
+Files inside that directory have 'j2' extension and the templating engine used is called Jinja2

 Hosts inventories and variables